 The pelvis is a ring structure made up of three bones: the sacrum and two innominate bones.
 The three bones and three joints composing the pelvic ring have no inherent stability without vital ligamentous structures.

-Bony pelvis is formed posteriorly by the sacrum and the coccyx and laterally and anteriorly by a pair of hip bones.
+The bony pelvis is formed posteriorly by the sacrum and the coccyx and laterally and anteriorly by a pair of hip bones.

 Joints of Pelvis

 This joint is between the sacrum and the last lumbar vertebra [L5].
 It allows flexion and extension and a small amount of lateral flexion.
 It includes an intervertebral disc and joints between the articular processes.

 Apart from intervertebral supports, the lumbosacral joint is enhanced in strength by the iliolumbar ligament that extends from transverse process of L5 to iliac crest.